F-i-f/soft-brightness/README.md

 - Fix extension errors on Gnome Shell 3.32.
 - Fix cursor disappearing when external monitors are plugged in or the _Monitor(s)_ preference setting is changed.
-- Fix flickering on Gnome Shell 3.32 when mouse hovers non-overlayed display sections but overlays are active on other monitors.
+- Fix flickering on Gnome Shell 3.32 when mouse hovers non-overlaid display sections but overlays are active on other monitors.
 - Fix mouse still being tracked unnecessarily when the overlays should activate but don't because the monitors they would apply to are not